longsleep/pixel-linux/README.md

   - For keyboard backlight i use a custom trigger CTRL+TAB with my `pixel-keyboard-brightness` from my [bin-scripts](https://github.com/longsleep/bin-scripts) repository.
   - Display backlight keys can be bound to a custom action using `xdotool`.
-    Install `xdotool` with apt-get and bind `xdotool key XF86MonBrightnessUp` and `xdotool key XF86MonBrightnessDown` to the designated keys within keyboard settings.
+    Install `xdotool` with apt-get and bind `xdotool key --clearmodifies XF86MonBrightnessUp` and `xdotool key --clearmodifies XF86MonBrightnessDown` to the designated keys within keyboard settings.
+I have a script for this in my bin-scripts repository as well.

 ## Known issues